 The corner of Broadway and West Grand is a long established, central area in Oakland.
-At the turn of the century the Key Route Inn, a large hotel, spanned over the street from Luka’s corner to the corner where Ozumo is now located.
+At the turn of the century the Key Route Inn, a large hotel, spanned over the street from Luka’s corner to the corner where Ozumo was located.
 The city street ran through the center of the building where street cars travelled from Oakland across the Bay Bridge to San Francisco.

 After the inn burned down in the late 30’s, the current building erected and was originally home to “The Cigar Box”, a restaurant, convenience store, soda fountain and more.
 In the early 50’s the Hof Brau opened offering a hearty hot line of meat, as well as draft and imported German beer.
 The Hof Brau had been in business continually from the 1950’s until 2003.